 - Make to order.

 Make to stock is the most common in manufacturing environments.
-While little discussed, make to stock allows for economies of scale in procurement, manufacturing, and distribution, which lowers the unit costs of items.
+While little discussed, make to stock allows for economies of scale in procurement, manufacturing, and distribution, which lowers the unit costs.

 The Relationship Between the Sales Order and the Replenishment Trigger

 All procurement and production are performed before the sales order is received.
-By contrast, both Engineering-to-Order and Make-to-Order all of the procurement and production are performed after a sales order is received.
+By contrast, both Engineering-to-Order and Make-to-Order all procurement and production are performed after a sales order is received.

-In MTS, the replenishment is triggered on the basis of a forecast.
+In MTS, the replenishment is triggered based on a forecast.